Protect People who Ride Bikes with Proactive Enforcement of Safe Passing Distance

 Every day the lives of decent hard-working cyclists are being threatened by a small minority of reckless drivers.
+Cameron was fatally hit by a ute, leaving behind a wife and three children.
 Lauren was cut-off by a sedan that knocked her from the road to the footpath, all caught on CCTV footage.
 Adrian was cycling to work when a car came so close on a roundabout that he thought he was about to die.
-Anastasia was killed after being struck by a truck (pictured above), she was 23 years old.
+Anastasia was killed after being struck by a truck, she was 23 years old.
 Neil was enjoying a pleasant National Park ride when a Police car shocked him with a dangerous close pass, shortly after the passing distance law was brought into place.
 James was hospitalised for weeks with horrific injuries after being hit by a sports car, while on a popular cycling route.
 Marc and Tom took definitive evidence to the Police (video and ultrasonic distance measurement), but were fobbed off by a misinformed and uncaring system.

 There have been thousands of victims of dangerous close passes since the law was changed, but only a handful of fines have been issued.
 How would you feel after an unsafe pass from a ute or van, to take the video evidence to your local police station, and be told by the officer that they wont even make a record of your incident (let alone start an investigation)?
 Stunned, angry, victimised, ignored, alone...
 This has happened to hundreds of cyclists across Australia.